arocull/MC-Majik/README.md

 -- Syntax highlighting
 - [Minecraft JSON Schemas](https://marketplace.visualstudio.com/items?itemName=Levertion.mcjson) by Levertion
 -- Helps organize .mcmeta files for function tagging, datapack info, and other things

+## Mechanics
+Again, most mechanics are explained in-depth in [this design document](https://docs.google.com/document/d/1j-iPhK4cPNGycPWhLUA-r3WZAGMvpzdokSlk-_Y4-Z0/edit?usp=sharing).

+[Here](https://youtu.be/C57bnuo85qg) is a video explaining the very basics of spell crafting and casting.

+Magical flux and some of its uses are explained [here](https://youtu.be/Q1WIZRJ2aM0).